 Whenever anyone alleges that they would be likely to suffer persecution if deported to their homeland, additional factors arise for consideration.
 A refugee application can be lodged, and the case is then referred to the refugee section of Home Affairs and, on appeal, to the AAT to undertake investigations and decide whether the person should be recognised as a refugee and whether they are entitled to the protection of the United Nations Convention relating to the Status of Refugees (1951).

-Extradition refers to the formal surrender by one nation or state to another of a person accused or convicted of an offence outside its own territory and within the territorial jurisdiction of the other, which is competent to try and punish the person and demands the surrender (see O’Connell, D 1984, International Law in Australia, 2nd edn, Law Book Co., p.
-720).
+Extradition is the formal surrender by one nation or state to another of a person accused or convicted of an offence outside its territory and within the territorial jurisdiction of the other, which is competent to try and punish the person and demands the surrender.
 In Australia, extradition is most commonly applied between states.
 Extradition to and from Australia is less frequent.

 The law governing extradition to and from Australia is contained in the Extradition Act 1988 (Cth) (“Extradition Act”).
 Usually, extradition between Australia and foreign states requires the existence of a treaty before the duty to “surrender” arises.

 First, a request must come from that other country to the Australian Attorney-General, accompanied by supporting evidence that the person has committed a crime known to Australian law in that country.

 If the Attorney-General is of the opinion that the person is an “extraditable person”, proceedings are commenced by the issue of a provisional warrant under section 12 of the Extradition Act by an Australian magistrate.